ethantr/watch-next/README.md

 Choice is good, but choice is paralysing - so how do we overcome this challenge, even when deciding something as simple as what movie to watch next?

-## The Attempt
+## The App (or the intended app)
-This is just me experimenting with an idea - currently a tournament feature where you are given random movies side by side, and you choose one out of the two until their is a victor.
-Next.js frontend, Flask backend.
+The app is an work in progress project focused on simplifying movie selection with features like mood-based quizzes, swipe-based recommendations, and collaborative tools.
+It’s designed to make finding movies more enjoyable and collaborative.
+Currently, it includes a tournament-style feature where users select between random movie pairs until a final "winner" is chosen.
+Built with a Next.js frontend and Flask backend.

 ### Some rough ideas i would like to make

-The project is an innovative movie recommendation app built on a comprehensive plan designed to create a personalized and engaging user experience.
-The app will feature a swipe-based selection system, a mood-based quiz, a movie randomizer with filters, a personality-based matching system, and a movie battle feature.

-The swipe feature allows users to swipe right for movies they are interested in and left for those they aren't, similar to the Tinder carousel.
-To further personalize the experience, the app will use an algorithm that adjusts recommendations based on the user's swipes, gradually refining the suggestions to better match their tastes.

-The mood-based quiz feature will ask a set of questions to understand the user's current mood, genre preferences, and viewing context.
-The quiz results will recommend a list of movies that best match the user's mood and preferences.
+    Swipe-Based Selection:
+        Users swipe right for liked movies and left for disliked ones.
+        Algorithm refines recommendations based on swipes.

+    Mood-Based Quiz:
+        Interactive quiz assesses mood, genre preferences, and viewing context.
+        Generates movie recommendations tailored to the user's mood.

+    Movie Randomizer:
-The movie randomizer feature will allow users to set filters for genre, year, duration, and language.
-A fun, animated "spin the wheel" feature will then randomly select a movie from the filtered list.
+        Filters for genre, year, duration, and language.
+        Animated "spin the wheel" selects a movie randomly.

+    Personality-Based Matching:
-The personality-based matching feature will start with a personality quiz for new users.
-The app will use an algorithm to match movies to users' personalities and previously watched movies.
-Users can retake the quiz periodically to keep their preferences up-to-date.
+        Users take a personality quiz to match movies to their tastes and watched history.

-The movie battle feature will present two movie options side by side and let users pick their favorite.
-The process will continue with elimination rounds until a single movie is left.
-A leaderboard will display the most frequently picked movies to suggest trending choices.

-The development plan for the app is divided into three phases: The first phase focuses on developing the core features and building the basic user interface.
-The second phase involves implementing additional functionalities like the randomizer with filters, personality-based matching algorithm, and movie battles.
-The final phase will refine the user interface based on initial feedback, conduct beta testing, and optimize the app for performance and scalability.

-By following this comprehensive plan, the app aims to offer a unique and engaging way for users to discover and select movies.
+        Allows periodic retakes to refine preferences.

+    Movie Battle:
+        Side-by-side comparisons let users pick their favourite.
+        Eliminates choices until one movie remains.
+        Leaderboard highlights trending and frequently picked movies.